-General Counsel and Chief Legal Officer
+General Counsel, Chief Legal Officer and CCO (interim)

 Graeme advised Envelop as outside counsel for a number of years before joining the company.
 Prior to joining, he was a corporate partner in various international law firms.
 He was a founding partner of Asafo & Co in London, an international firm focused on Africa from offices in the UK, Europe and US.
 He was also a partner and head of Private Equity at New York headquartered firm Cohen & Gresser, lead the Private Equity practice at insurance specialist firm DAC Beachcroft and was head of the London office of leading Irish firm Mason Hayes & Curran.
 He spent a significant amount of time with Akin Gump in London and New York and before that at Ashurst in London and Frankfurt.
 He also spent time on secondment at Virgin Group covering the legal needs of the group.